kyla100/AboutMe-1/README.md

 ## Experience

-### Co-Founder & Developer, Valorant Utility Website https://LineupsValorant.com/, July 2021 - Present
+### Co-Founder & Developer, Valorant Web Service https://LineupsValorant.com/, July 2021 - Present
-  * Designed and developed the innovative video game website for the Valorant community to revolutionize how players search for lineups.
+  * Designed and developed the innovative web service for the Valorant video game community to revolutionize how players search for lineups.
   * The website provides interactive dynamic real-time supports for Valorant players.
-  * It aims to serve 1,000,000+ gamers out of 15 millions in the Valorant community.
+  * It aims to serve 1,000,000+ players in the 20 millions Valorant community.

 ### Development Intern, WaterValley Capital Management, April - September 2021
 WaterValley is a quant hedge fund in HongKong.
 Trading future contracts and calculating trends in securities markets demands sophisticated algorithms and AI.
 As an intern on their small exceptional research team, I learned tremendously and was able to accomplish a lot -